Ranking the Safest Airlines in the world is always going to be difficult and controversial.

 SkyTrax describes itself as "The world's largest Airline and Airport review site... (reviewing) 681 airlines and 725 airports".

 SkyTrax collected "5 million Trusted customer reviews and trip reports" from air travellers and surveyed 28 million passengers from over 160 different countries to find which airlines best met their expectations.
 Travellers were questioned about all aspects of their flight experience (e.g. customer service, cabin safety standards, age of aircraft fleet, etc).

 Some other airline's rankings:

 This TOP 10 list once again is sure to stir up a lot of debate.
-Like last year (and the two years before that) it doesn't include even one American or European airline, but is dominated by younger Asian and Middle-Eastern carriers.
+The previous four years haven't included even one American or European airline (although one European airline did make it this year), with younger Asian and Middle-Eastern carriers continuing to dominate.